Article written by Julio Juarez | 3DBrushwork.com

 Inspired by painting and drawing, I have always been fascinated by how nature shapes the world.
 Hiking and exploring outdoors provide ample reference—from the colors of river rocks to the worn edges of old stones.

-Red Creek Bedrock Close-up
+Red Creek bedrock close-up

 1. Unlock Natural Color Variation with Flood Fills